Hugo-Persson/portfolio/src/content/blog/how-i-use-opentofu-in-homelab/post.md

 ---
 title: How I use OpenTofu (Terraform) to automate Authentik
-description: "In my Home Lab I use Authentik to manage authentication and authorization for all users.
-This works great but I often find myself doing tedius tasks like setting up my servicdes.
-This is where Open Tofu comes in.
-I can use Open Tofu to manage my Authentik instance and automate the process of setting up new services."
+description: "In my Home Lab, I use Authentik to manage authentication and authorization for all users.
+This works great, but I often find myself doing tedious tasks like setting up my services.
 pubDate: 2025-05-19
 tags:
   - Authentik